Of course most are not evil

 “What do you call 20 recruiters at the bottom of the ocean?
 A good start.”

-Unfortunately, the responses are mostly well founded – it’s the fundamentals of the recruitment industry, their processes that have to be changed.
+Unfortunately, the responses are mostly well founded – it’s the fundamentals of the recruitment industry, their processes that have to be changed if we are to avoid recruitment discrimination happening thousands of times a week.

 Of course there are a few recruitment agencies who are ethical and highly professional (here’s one of the best: https://www.beaumontpeople.com.au/).
 However, they still have to make a living and compete with the great majority who take shortcuts and treat candidates appallingly.